EliTheNicasio/-WS2812B-Driver/README.md

 Driver for WS2812B LED.
 Originally made for Adafruit NeoPixel Neomatrix.

-Code was taken from user bianchi77 on forum avrfreaks.com.
+Code was taken from user bianchi77 on forum avrfreaks.com, and modified by Elijah Nicasio.